Florida legislature passes 6-week abortion ban

 The GOP-controlled Florida House on Thursday approved a bill that would ban abortion after six weeks of pregnancy, sending the legislation to Gov. Ron DeSantis’s (R) desk.

 The bill’s passage is a major policy win for DeSantis ahead of an expected 2024 presidential bid.
-The Florida governor signed into law a 15-week abortion ban last year, but has said that he would support more restrictive measures and is expected to sign the latest piece of legislation.
+The Florida governor signed into law a 15-week abortion ban last year, but has said that he would support more restrictive measures, and he is expected to sign the latest piece of legislation.

 Even if he signs the measure, however, the new ban is still contingent on how the state Supreme Court rules in a challenge to the current 15-week prohibition.